Skip to content

 • Why: This is the core of sliding window - limits memory to recent context

-• What changed: Adds memory limitation note when messages are forgotten
+• Adds memory limitation note when messages are forgotten

-Now let’s enhance your working memory frontend to add sliding window controls.
+Now let’s enhance your memory frontend to add sliding window controls and visual feedback.

 Add this new state to your component, right after your existing state: